soixantecircuits/kiosk-scripts/README.md

 A collection of scripts to setup a computer in kioskmode: install tools, configure gnome to autologin,disable screensaver, etc.

+THIS SCRIPTS NEED AN UPDATE FOR UBUNTU 15
+For example, check if login is set to auto at startup in ubuntu settings

 # Usage
 #######